webOSArchive/webos-docs/docs/proxysetup.md

 ## Alternate Proxies

-If you prefer not to, or are unable to, use a public service, you can also run a proxy right on your webOS Device:
+You can also run a proxy directly on your webOS Device:

 * <a href="https://gitlab.com/nizovn/com.nizovn.squid" target="_blank">Nizovn's Squid SSL Bump App</a> which you can get by adding his <a href="https://gitlab.com/nizovn/preware_feed/-/tree/master/" target="_blank">Preware feed</a>.